Continuing Education for Every Medical Doctor and Registered Dietician

 Most vitamins are readily available in food and are only required in minuscule amounts by the animals that eat the food.
-It is true that tiny amounts of vitamin C (around 10 milligrams daily) can keep you alive by preventing death from the vitamin C deficiency disease scurvy.
+It is true that tiny amounts of vitamin C (around 10 milligrams daily) can keep human beings alive by preventing death from the vitamin C deficiency disease scurvy.
 Therefore, the RDA (60-90 mg) keeps most of us alive.

 There is something different about vitamin C.

 The intellectual argument whether vitamin C is more than just a vitamin is based on the theory of evolution.
 Genetic deletions are common, yet most plants and animals make their own vitamin C. Very few species have survived to the present day after losing their innate ability to make vitamin C.